 Imposter syndrome is a common phenomenon that many people experience at some point in their lives.
-It is characterized by feelings of inadequacy and self-doubt despite evidence of success and accomplishments.
-Understanding the stages and their symptoms of imposter syndrome can help individuals recognize when they are experiencing these feelings and take steps to address them.
-In this blog post, we will explore the different stages of imposter syndrome and discuss how psychotherapy at CARESPACE can be an effective tool in overcoming these challenges and understanding the underlying causes of imposter syndrome.
+It is characterized by feelings of inadequacy and self-doubt despite clear evidence of success and accomplishments.
+Understanding what imposter syndrome feels like and recognizing the stages and symptoms can help individuals identify when these thoughts arise and take proactive steps to address them.
+In this blog post, we will explore the different stages of imposter syndrome and discuss how psychotherapy at CARESPACE can be an effective tool in overcoming these challenges and uncovering the underlying causes of imposter syndrome.

 The first stage of imposter syndrome is often referred to as the “initial success” stage.
 This is when an individual achieves a significant accomplishment or milestone but instead of feeling proud and confident, they begin to doubt their abilities.
 They may attribute their success to luck or external factors, rather than acknowledging their own skills and hard work.
 This can lead to feelings of anxiety and fear of being exposed as a fraud.